cambridge-cares/TheWorldAvatar/Agents/TimeSeriesExample/README.md

 # Time Series Example

 This example provides a minimum working example on how to instantiate time series data which is attached to some geospatial reference within the KG using the [TimeSeriesClient].
 Furthermore, it shows how to query and visualise this data using the Digital Twin Visualisation Framework ([DTVF]).
-To interact with the [TheWorldAvatar] code base (mainly) written in Java, the [py4jps] Python wrapper is used.
+To interact with the [TheWorldAvatar] (TWA) code base (mainly) written in Java, the [py4jps] Python wrapper is used.

+This example assumes that both Blazegraph and PostgreSQL are available locally.
+Furthermore, for PostgreSQL it is assumed that default connection settings are used, i.e. _localhost_ as `host` and _5432_ as `port`.

 ## Preparation
 ### 1. Create a Python virtual environment and install required packages (in Windows):

-1) Open `cmd` terminal and navigate into project repository
+1) Open `cmd` terminal and navigate into project's root repository (referred to as `<root>` in the following)

-2) Create virtual environment `name` using venv (`python` command might need to be replaced with `py` depending on whether Python is specified in system's `PATH` variable):
+2) Create virtual environment `<venv_name>` using venv (`python` command might need to be replaced with `py` depending on whether Python is specified in system's `PATH` variables):
 ```
-python -m venv <name>
+python -m venv <venv_name>
 ```

-3) Activate virtual environemnt by running:
+3) Activate virtual environment by running:
 ```
-<name>\Scripts\activate
+<venv_name>\Scripts\activate
 ```

 4) Install requirements listed in `requirements.txt`: